ntedgi/kube-argocd-helm-workshop/README.md

 * if you set it right it will reflect on the ui

 ## Step 4 - inject config map
-* please inject a new config map file to `/usr/local/app/config/setup.json` the new file need to be
+* please inject a new config map file to the following POD path: `/usr/local/app/config/setup.json` the new file needs to be
     ```json
     {
         "appName": "YOUR_NAME"